Transforming Data on Load

 [ copyOptions ]

-- Copy INTO also accommodates other syntax options.
-For further details, see COPY INTO.
+For more details, see COPY INTO.

 Tutorials